Charli XCX’s ‘Brat’ crowned word of the year by Collins dictionary

 “Who feels like herself but maybe also has a breakdown.
 But kind of like parties through it, is very honest, very blunt.
 A little bit volatile.
 Like, does dumb things.
 But it’s brat.
 You’re brat.
 That’s brat.”

-Such was the phenomenon of Brat that it was co-opted by Kamala Harris’s presidential campaign, while in the UK, after Charli XCX tweeted: “Kamala IS Brat.”
+Such was the phenomenon of Brat that it was co-opted by Kamala Harris’s presidential campaign after Charli XCX tweeted: “Kamala IS Brat.”

 The “360” singer officially declared the end of “Brat summer” on Monday 2 September, much to the dismay of fans.

-Another word on the Collins dictionary list was “era”, inspired by Taylor Swift’s billion-dollar Eras Tour that is set to conclude at the end of 2024.
+Another word on the Collins dictionary list was “era”, inspired by Taylor Swift’s billion-dollar Eras Tour, which is set to conclude at the end of 2024.

 Highlighting how women have been particularly influential in shaping pop culture and social discourse, the dictionary described an “era” as “a period of one’s life or career that is of a distinctive character”.

-Other words which feature on the list include "yapping", which refers to talking at length especially about an inconsequential matter, and "delulu", meaning utterly mistaken or unrealistic in one’s ideas or expectations.
+Other words that feature on the list include “yapping”, which refers to talking at length, especially about an inconsequential matter, and “delulu”, meaning utterly mistaken or unrealistic in one’s ideas or expectations.

 “Rawdogging”, which follows a TikTok trend where people post videos of themselves spending long-haul flights doing nothing other than staring at the seat in front of them, also features.